Reviews You Can Rely On

 Credit: Bennett Fisher

-This pack makes accessing all of your gear a breeze, whether it's inside or out.
+The Aether 65 makes accessing your gear a breeze, whether inside or out.
 It is an excellent choice if you find it as hard as we do to see that other camp sock in the dark abyss of your pack.
 Plus, with all of the straps and buckles, we found that our gear was always secure.

-The pack has three entry points making it easy to grab exactly what you need from inside.
-It is quick to load using the drawstring top opening, but once everything is inside, we found it easiest to use the large front zipper to access the main compartment.
-This large opening makes it quick to grab out a rain jacket or mid-layer when the weather turns.
-The zipper panel is huge and allows access to everything in the pack above the sleeping bag compartment.
+The pack has three entry points making it easy to grab precisely what you need from inside.
+It is quick to load using the top drawstring opening, but once everything is inside, we found it easiest to use the large front zipper to access the main compartment.
+This large opening makes it quick to grab a rain jacket or mid-layer when the weather turns.
+The huge zipper panel allows access to everything in the pack above the sleeping bag compartment.

-osprey aether 65 backpacks backpacking review - the aether 65 features a large dual zipper access on the front of...
+osprey aether 65 - the aether 65 features a large dual zipper access on the front of...

 The Aether 65 features a large dual zipper access on the front of the pack to swiftly find what is needed.